simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `is_valid_path_data_list` function docstring

-Set the validation to check a specified argument's type is the list of `ap.PathDataBase` and a first value is an instance of the `PathMoveTo`.<hr>
+Set a validation to check a specified argument's type is the list of `ap.PathDataBase` and a first value is an instance of the `PathMoveTo`.<hr>

 **[Parameters]**